powerchordlabs/forte-lifecycle/README.md

 * **Automatic Organization Resolver and Cache**
 The first request processed will cause a `forte-api` call to be made that fills the organization cache.
 A request.organization prop will also be available for use in other areas of your express server.
 * **Automatic server.renderTime metric tracking**
-All requests are timed and logged to the PowerChorc platform via `forte-stats`
+All requests are timed and logged via [node-statsd](https://github.com/sivy/node-statsd)

 ## Install